Dan Dotson: American Auctioneers

 Dotson started American Auctioneers in 1983.
 In the 1980s and 1990s, Dotson ran an auction house in Riverside that specialized in collectibles, pottery, porcelain dolls and furniture.
 In 1996 Dotson met Laura, who later became his wife.
 Laura also became Dan's business partner, and now is co-owner and manager of American Auctioneers.

 American Auctioneers currently specializes in auctions of storage units, estates, business inventories, and equipment, plus legal/foreclosure auctions, fundraisers, and appraisals.
 Dotson averages two auctions a day, six days a week.

 Storage Wars

 In December 2010, Dotson and his wife began appearing on A&E's Storage Wars, a reality series which follows four professional buyers and their teams as they bid on storage units that are in default.
 Ordinarily, Dan acts as the auctioneer and Laura as the ringman, but these roles are occasionally reversed (often at Laura's request).
 Dan's auction chant on the show utilizes slurred multi-syllabic filler rattled out very quickly, while Laura's auction chant uses more distinct filler words and therefore sounds slower than her husband's.

 His involvement in Storage Wars has led to him being featured in several news articles including The Washington Post, USA Today, and TMZ.
 In 2015 Examiner.com reported that "Thom Beers came up with the idea for Storage Wars, but said that Dan and Laura Dotson inspired it."

+Personal life

+Dotson met his future wife Laura in 1996, together they have a son.
+He has two kids from a previous marriage.